MGX Investors Have Opportunity To Lead Metagenomi, Inc. Securities Lawsuit

 (MENAFN- PR Newswire)

-Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock of Metagenomi, Inc. (NASDAQ: MGX ) pursuant and/or traceable to the Company's initial public offering conducted between February 9 and 13, 2024 (the "IPO").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of stock of Metagenomi, Inc. (NASDAQ: MGX ) pursuant and/or traceable to the Company's initial public offering conducted between February 9 and 13, 2024 (the "IPO"), of the important November 25, 2024 lead plaintiff deadline.

 So what: If you purchased Metagenomi stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.